Video Game Accessibility through Shared Control for People with Upper-Limb Impairments

 \subsection{Limitations}

-We discuss five main limitations: those related to the design and implementation of the \systemFullName{} (Section~\ref{sssec:limitations-framework}), to participant recruitment (Section~\ref{sssec:limitations-participants}), to the game stimulus used (Section~\ref{sssec:limitations-game}), to the selection of the human copilot (Section~\ref{sssec:limitations-copilot}), and those related to the choice of configuration by participants (Section~\ref{sssec:limitations-configuration}), and those related to the scope of our analysis (Section~\ref{sssec:limitations-analysis}).
+We discuss six main limitations: those related to the design and implementation of the \systemFullName{} (Section~\ref{sssec:limitations-framework}), to participant recruitment (Section~\ref{sssec:limitations-participants}), to the game stimulus used (Section~\ref{sssec:limitations-game}), to the selection of the human copilot (Section~\ref{sssec:limitations-copilot}), to the choice of configuration by participants (Section~\ref{sssec:limitations-configuration}), and those related to the scope of our analysis (Section~\ref{sssec:limitations-analysis}).